theJYC/checkedin./misc/debuglog.md

 The list is organised in the order of priority.

-### Form should be validating for required fields
+### Form should be validating for required fields.

-Upon research, it was found that form validation with pure HTML (using the inline "required" attribute) may not work when the submit button element is added a "click" eventlistener.
+Upon research, it was found that form validation with pure HTML (using the inline ["required" attribute](https://github.com/jinyoungch0i/checkedin./blob/main/index.html)) may not work when the submit button element is added a "click" eventlistener.
 This is because, when JS is involed, the best practice is to add the eventlistener *not* to the submit button, but rather the entire form element itself.

 Knowing this doesn't provide a quick fix, however.
 The main reason the author could not simply add the event listener to the form is that the form currently performs **two** different types of actions: